 An ad the day before the opening listing various suppliers and contractors.
 Thanks to Floyd B. Bariscale for including it with the article on the Los Angeles Theatre for his blog Big Orange Landmarks.

 The manager at the time of the opening was Gumbiner’s brother, Robert.
 Harry M. Rosenbaum was the secretary-treasurer and Sam B. Cohn handled advertising.
-Gumbiner was also still running the Tower Theatre, which he built in 1927, and the former Clune's Broadway, a house he had acquired in 1924 and renamed the Cameo.
+At the time Gumbiner was also still running the Tower Theatre and the Cameo.

 An opening week ad in the L.A.
 Times for "City Lights."
 Thanks to Floyd B. Bariscale for tracking it down.

-Interesting design features: S. Charles Lee's innovative work here included cry rooms at the rear of the first balcony, exotic use of marble and colored restroom fixtures, a periscope so patrons in the basement lounge could see the movie upstairs, an electronic preset dimming system, and neon tubing under glass for main floor aisle lights.
-The neon aisle lights evidently were working into the 60's.
+Interesting design features: S. Charles Lee's innovative work here included cry rooms at the rear of the first balcony, exotic use of marble and colored restroom fixtures, and neon tubing under glass for the main floor aisle lights.
+The neon evidently was still working into the 60s.

-William Fox takes over: Gumbiner ran out of money and the theatre was operating at a loss.
+William Fox takes over: Gumbiner soon ran out of money and the theatre was operating at a loss.
 The opulence of his theatre wasn't enough of a lure for studios to give him major product.
 It closed within eighteen months of the opening.
-When it reopened in 1932 Fox West Coast Theatres was managing with the theatre becoming a major showcase house for Fox product (including, evidently, a lot of B movies).
+When it reopened in 1932 Fox West Coast Theatres was managing with the theatre becoming a major showcase house for Fox product (including, evidently, a lot of B movies on double bills).

 Later Metropolitan Theatres managed the house.
 They ended up with everything on Broadway as the major circuits and various independent operators left downtown.
-In the 60s Metropolitan was leasing from an entity called All-Continent Corp.
+In the 60s Metropolitan was leasing the Los Angeles from an entity called All-Continent Corp.
 Metropolitan closed the theatre in 1994.